SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A line box is as tall as its tallest content.
-If the browser encounters a block-level element while creating line boxes, it stops the line box, closes the root inline box and thus the inline formatting context, puts the block-level element on a line of itself, and then creates a new root inline box with new line boxes etc. if there's more inline-level elements/text to be handled. line-height sets the minimum height of a line box. line-height may be specified as a <length-percentage> or as a <number>, which is a multiple of the current font-size If we set the line height of multiple things in the same line box to different values, they may overflow into each others boxes.
+If the browser encounters a block-level element while creating line boxes, it stops the line box, closes the root inline box and thus the inline formatting context, puts the block-level element on a line of itself, and then creates a new root inline box with new line boxes etc. if there's more inline-level elements/text to be handled. line-height sets the minimum height of a line box. line-height may be specified as a ‹length-percentage› or as a ‹number›, which is a multiple of the current font-size If we set the line height of multiple things in the same line box to different values, they may overflow into each others boxes.

 flex-container:✫sm_line_height_overflow.png✫